Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Localization History and New Directions

-\textbf{Simultaneous Wireless Information and Power Transfer:} \Ac{6G} networks are expected to foster systems equipped with near-pencil beam antenna arrays.
+We now present some potential applications that require high-accuracy localization and low-latency.
+In Fig.~\ref{fig:fig1}, an example of holographic localization scenario enabled by \acp{LIS} is depicted.
+In this scenario, the intelligent surface in outdoor acts as a passive reflector for assisting the \ac{BS} in estimating the 9D location (position, orientation, and speed) of the user and vehicle.
+The indoor intelligent surface in the warehouse can be active and it allows holographic localization and mapping.
+Towards this vision, some use cases are reported in the following.

+\paragraph{Industrial Internet of Things} Accurate positioning is crucial for exploiting the full potentials of sensors and actuators in industrial \ac{IoT} scenarios.
+All {\em things} (e.g., sensors, machines, tools, or humans) can be equipped with tags wirelessly connected to provide communication services and high accuracy positioning.
+For example, mobile robots require accurate information about their location and the surrounding environment to properly navigate through congested warehouses. \paragraph{Simultaneous Wireless Information and Power Transfer} \ac{6G} are expected to foster systems equipped with near-pencil beam antenna arrays and high directivity.
 Hence, there will be the possibility not only to proficiently transfer information through the generated beams, but also to energize the devices through the same communication link.
-Localizing with extremely high accuracy is demanded to properly focus the power transfer and reduce the amount of wasted energy \cite{ZhaHo:13}.
+Localizing with extremely high accuracy is demanded to properly focus the power transfer and reduce the amount of wasted energy.

-\textbf{Intelligent Transportation Systems:} Accurate positioning can help in enabling better traffic routing as well as in the support of autonomous car and drone navigation through the avoidance of collisions enabling services such as autonomous flying taxis \cite{PanSlim:21}.

-\textbf{\Ac{XR}:} Most of \ac{XR}-based systems require accurate positioning.
+\paragraph{Intelligent Transportation Systems} Accurate positioning can help in enabling better traffic routing as well as in the navigation support of autonomous cars and drones through the avoidance of collisions enabling services such as autonomous flying taxis. \paragraph{\Ac{XR}} Most of \ac{XR}-based systems require accurate positioning.
 For example, one application permits the users to modify the urban design by creating and removing parts of existing buildings.
-The reproduced illusion requires high localization and orientation-detection accuracy to provide the user with an immersive experience \cite{Col:20}.
+The reproduced illusion requires high localization and orientation-detection accuracy to provide the user with an immersive experience.

-\textbf{Location-aware Communication Systems:} Accurate positioning of mobile users can enhance the performance of communication systems, which is often called location-aware communication \cite{KoiVal:17}.
-Some main use cases are: \textit{(i)} the \ac{CSI} can be efficiently estimated with reduced signaling overhead and hence latency considering geometric channel models, when the location of the user and the scatterers can be accurately computed \cite{wymeersch2019radio}; and \textit{(ii)} the radiation pattern of the antennas can be optimized to minimize the users' exposure to \ac{EMF} based on the \ac{UE} location \cite{IbrElzanaty:21,ElzanatyLucaSlim:21}.

-In the following, we briefly discuss the evolution of wireless localization and the \acp{KPI} envisioned for \ac{6G}.